Cucurbita argyrosperma: Domestication

 Variety argyrosperma of Cucurbita argyrosperma subsp. argyrosperma has historically been cultivated in eastern and southern Mexico and in Central America.
 The geographic center of cultivation for variety callicarpa has been central and northwestern Mexico and the southwestern United States.
 This variety has been documented in Argentina and Peru where it is believed to be a relatively recent introduction.
 Subspecies argyrosperma var. stenosperma is endemic to Mexico and has historically been cultivated in the region south of Mexico City.

 Some evidence suggests that the modern subsp. argyrosperma var. argyrospermа most closely resembles early domesticated C. argyrosperma.
 In southern Mexico and Guatemala, var. stenosperma and var. argyrosperma are cultivated for seeds.
 The fruit is often used as animal feed.
 Common names for these types, pipiana and pepitoria, reflects of their selection for seeds.

 A C. argyrosperma fruit in Argentina that has been opened with a machete.
 This fruit has a hard rind and rich orange flesh.
-Cultivars of subspecies argyrosperma variety callicarpa have been found in Argentina where they are thought to be recent agricultural introductions.
+Cultivars of subsp. argyrosperma var. callicarpa have been found in Argentina where they are thought to be recent agricultural introductions.

 The diversity of fruit and seed morphology in var. stenospermа and callicarpa suggest selection has occurred for the fruit's flesh as well as for edible seeds in those varieties.
 Further south, the immature fruits of var. stenosperma are consumed as a "summer squash" vegetable.
 There farmers often grow landrace varieties which have diverse attributes in many regards but prioritize long-necked fruits.
 Fruits with a long neck are considered preferable when the flesh is used for culinary purposes.

 Variety callicarpa is found the farthest north of the domesticated varieties.
 It also typically features elongated rather than globose fruit.
 In general, the flesh var. callicarpa is considered of higher culinary quality than the fruit of var. stenosperma and var. argyrosperma.

 Eastern North America

 One issue facing assessments of the origins and history of domesticated Cucurbita argyrosperma relates to the fact that the species was not fully described at the time of many archaeological studies that guided the 20th century understanding of the domestication and dispersal of this species.
 Ancient peduncle remains may have been mistakenly assigned to C. maxima and C. moschata, while seed remains may have been assigned to C. maxima, C. moschata, or C. pepo.

-Domesticated landraces of C. argyrosperma subsp. argyrosperma var callicarpa may have reached what is now Virginia and New England hundreds of years before European colonization.
+Domesticated landraces of C. argyrosperma subsp. argyrosperma var. callicarpa may have reached what is now Virginia and New England hundreds of years before European colonization.